Conquering the AP Statistics Chapter 2 Test: A full breakdown

 Q: What is the difference between a histogram and a bar chart?

 A: Histograms display the distribution of quantitative data, showing the frequency of data within intervals.
-Bar charts display the frequencies or proportions of categorical data.
+But bar charts display the frequencies or proportions of categorical data.
 The key difference lies in the type of data being represented.

 Q: When should I use the mean versus the median?

 A: Use the mean for symmetric distributions without outliers.
-Use the median for skewed distributions or those with outliers, as it's less sensitive to extreme values.
+Use the median for skewed distributions or those with outliers, as it's less sensitive to extreme values Worth keeping that in mind..

 Q: How do I identify outliers?